Emergency Dentist Goodlettsville

 The first thing you should do in a dental emergency is give us a call.
 From there, here’s what you can typically expect:

-• Get an emergency exam with Dr. McClain: Your Goodlettsville emergency dentist Dr. McClain will see you for an examination as soon as you arrive at our office.
+• Get an emergency exam with Dr. McClain: Your Goodlettsville emergency dentist, Dr. McClain, will see you for an examination as soon as you arrive at our office.
 She’ll take any necessary X-rays and get you out of any severe pain.

 • Review the findings & make a plan: Next, Dr. McClain will review her findings with you and discuss which treatments she recommends to address the issues you’re facing.
 Together, you’ll make a treatment plan to get your oral health back on track.

-• Get the care you need: Once you’ve created a treatment plan, we’ll get to work right away preserving your teeth, repairing any damage, and getting you out of pain.
+• Get the care you need: Once you’ve created a treatment plan, we’ll get to work right away by preserving your teeth, repairing any damage, and getting you out of pain.

 The Most Common Dental Emergencies